-When you play 20 Major League seasons, appear in three World Series and make 10 All-Star teams, you're going to accumulate some memorable moments.
-When you sprinkle 3,000 hits and more than 600 home runs over the course of a career like that, there will be even more.
+When you play 22 Major League seasons, appear in three World Series and make 10 All-Star teams, you're going to accumulate some memorable moments.
+When you sprinkle in more than 3,000 hits and 700 home runs over the course of a career like that, there will be even more.

 Sept.
 20, 2003: Buddy Walk